Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01b_InfluxDBTimeSeries.md

     Click this button to remove a tag from the *Tag columns* box.
 This button is displayed to the right of a newly added input line.

 - *Field columns*
-    Edit the field(s) in this box to define the data to be written to the InfluxDB.
+    Edit the field(s) in this box to define the data to be written to InfluxDB.
 Fields represent the actual values and are therefore mandatory.

 - ![Add](../../Assets/Icons/Plus03.png "[Add]") (Add)
     Click this button to add a new input line to the *Field columns* box.